ONLINE: HONORS HISTORY & Literature

 the fee for the fall semester ($ 670); for the

 For more information, please contact the instructor.

 History & Literature

-History and Literature classes at The Blend consist of lecture, discussions, and—most important—close reading.
-The course emphasizes reading primary sources from the period under study, and lecture is used to outline the events that form the connective tissue between those readings.
-Throughout the course, history is presented as an act of imagination requiring diligence and energy.
-Our students absorb details about peoples, languages, cultures, events, and geography and then, in their minds, assemble those details into a coherent picture of the past.
+Our history and literature classes consist of lecture, discussion, and—most important—close reading.
+Each course emphasizes reading primary sources from the period under study, and lecture is used to outline the events that form the connective tissue among those readings.
+Throughout the course, history is presented as an act of imagination requiring great energy and diligence.
+Our students absorb details about peoples, geography, languages, cultures, events, and then, in their minds, assemble those details into a coherent picture of the past.